Treating Hearing Loss in Southwest Florida

 Untreated hearing loss can put a high level of strain on our relationships.
 It is understood that hearing loss limits a person’s quality of life through isolation and a reduction in social activities, causing depression and anxiety.
 But it also harms our relationships with loved ones.

 As communication gaps widen, family members experience feelings of frustration and sadness.
-When conversation becomes a burden, our quality of life decreases and relationship dissatisfaction increases.
+When the conversation becomes a burden, our quality of life decreases, and relationship dissatisfaction increases.